aurbano/aurbano.eu/content/post/2020-02-15-flocking-simulation.md

 {{< youtubeFigure _kLC8KuuQFw "Time-lapse of the heatmap in action, making certain patterns even more obvious" >}}

 The heatmap was useful because it allowed me to **see patterns** that weren't obvious at first, specially with the sped up version in the video above.
-I find that a visualization is onlly useful when it gives the existing data *a new dimension* of information.
+I find that a visualization is only useful when it gives the existing data *a new dimension* of information.

 In this case it allows us to see patterns **over time**, but it doesn't contain information about what's going on.
 For that I'm going to have to rewrite the system so that it allows me to easily **overlay** debug information.